Non-narrative film: Abstract film

 Abstract film or absolute film is a subgenre of experimental film and a form of abstract art.
 Abstract films are non-narrative, contain no acting, and do not attempt to reference reality or concrete subjects.
 They rely on the unique qualities of motion, rhythm, light, and composition inherent in the technical medium of cinema to create emotional experiences.

 Many abstract films have been made with animation techniques.
 The distinction between animation and other techniques can be rather unclear in some films.
 For instance, moving objects could either be animated with stop motion techniques, recorded during their actual movement, or appear to move when being filmed against a neutral background with a moving camera.

 History

 Abstract animation before cinema

 A number of devices can be regarded as early media for abstract animation or visual music, including color organs, chinese fireworks, the kaleidoscope, musical fountains, and special animated slides for the magic lantern (like the chromatrope).

-Some of the earliest animation designs for stroboscopic devices (like the phénakisticope and the zoetrope) were abstract, including one Fantascope disc by inventor Joseph Plateau and many of Simon Stampfer's Stroboscopische Scheiben (1833).
+Some of the earliest animation designs for stroboscopic devices (like the phénakistiscope and the zoetrope) were abstract, including one Fantascope disc by inventor Joseph Plateau and many of Simon Stampfer's Stroboscopische Scheiben (1833).